 - Visa Wants to Rule How We Pay for Purchases.
 But Its Market Power Has a High Cost (August 14, 2017)

-- 2016 Independent Business Survey — Finding that independent retailers spend 3 percent of their total revenue on swipe fees and a large majority favor policies to cap the fees.
+- 2019 Independent Business Survey — Finding that independent retailers spend 3 percent of their total revenue on swipe fees.
+A majority of them ranked the fees as a top public policy concern.

 - E.U.
 Press Release: Antitrust Commission accepts commitments by Mastercard and Visa to cut inter-regional interchange fees (April 29, 2019)

 - E.U.
 Factsheet on Interchange Regulation (June 9, 2016)

 - Wall Street Journal: Purchases With Plastic Get Costlier for Merchants—and Consumers (February 15, 2019)